 A mother who is carrying an affected male baby may have a prolonged and difficult labour.
-A small number of affected boys have poorly descended or undescended testicles; it is usual to check this aspect of development in affected families.
+A small number of affected boys have poorly descended or undescended testicles.
+It is usual to check this aspect of development in affected families.
 The child's growth should be monitored from time to time.
-It is quite common to have asymptomatic specks in the cornea (clear part at the front of the eye) that do not interfere with vision.
+It is quite common to have painless spots on the surface of the eye (the cornea).
+These spots are called asymptomatic specks and do not interfere with vision.